Trevbytes/Chickpeas/README.md

 - Create next function/feature.
 - Repeat.

-A testing framework such as [Jasmine](https://jasmine.github.io/) was not used as manual user testing was more appropriate for the interactivity required in this project.

 This project have been reviewed/tested by an experienced web developer.
 A mentor provided by Code Institute during my studies.

 This project has been peer reviewed/tested within Code Institute's Slack channel.

 This project have been reviewed/tested by friends and family.
-This project has been texted extensively for interactivity.

 Some of the main testing of features included: